Camping and RVing in the Similkameen

 - Cathedral Provincial Park and Protected Area is just off Hwy 3, west of Keremeos, by crossing the red bridge.
 This site is open May to October, with a small number of vehicle accessible campsites available on a first-come, first-served basis at the Lakeview Trailhead campground.

-- E.C.
+E.C.
 Manning Provincial Park has several campsites, some open from spring to fall, and others for winter camping only.
 You’ll find the eastern gate to Manning Park, 52 km west of Princeton on Hwy 3.
-Reservations accepted.
+Reservations must be booked through BC Parks.
 Discover how much there is to do here for summer and winter recreation.
-They have approximately 20 trails for hiking, biking and horseback riding.
+They have approximately 20 trails for hiking, biking, and horseback riding.
 In addition, there’s even a place to camp with your horse.

 The best way to find out where to do your backcountry camping is to check in with the nearest Visitor Centre.
 Pick up a forestry map while you’re there.
 They’ll also be able to tell you which roads are not accessible at the time of your visit.
 Make sure you find out if there is any logging activity or restrictions before you head into the backcountry.